 Why Do I Need a Bill of Sale?

-Retaining this form of documentation can be useful in order to prove ownership in any legal matter stemming from the sale.
-It also may be required in order to register the vehicle within your state of residence.
-Additionally, retaining the form in your possession can be a practical precaution to safeguard your own interest against liability should there be an injury in conjunction with the use of the vehicle.
+Retaining this form of documentation can be useful to prove ownership in any legal matter stemming from the sale.
+It also may be required to register the vehicle within your state of residence.
+Additionally, retaining the form in your possession can be a sensible precaution to safeguard your interest against liability should there be an injury in conjunction with the use of the vehicle.

 What Information Is Included in the Bill of Sale Form?